 Look at how your competitors are differentiating themselves.
 Review their website, search engine listings and sales brochures.
 Visit them at networking events.
 Look at customer reviews.
 Ask people in your market about them.

-If the analysis uncovers a purpose which isn’t setting your brand apart, then your mission could be to broad.
+If your analysis uncovers a purpose which isn’t setting your brand apart, then your mission could be too broad.
 The following strategies will help you focus your mission without changing the core reason you’re in business.

 Brand Differentiation Strategies

 By becoming a valuable service provider within a niche, you can create a devoted audience.

 Whole Foods in my town of Boulder does an excellent job filling a gap for people on special diets.
 They were the first store in the area to offer food options for folks who can’t tolerate gluten.
 The gluten-free market has grown, and many other grocery stores now cater to this special need.
 But Whole Foods remains a leader by offering the largest selection of this food group.

 Delivering an exceptional customer experience can raise your brand above the competition.
 Successful customer-obsessed companies don’t just talk about placing customers front and center.
 They act on it.

 Nordstrom has achieved a customer-focused reputation that far exceeds most retailers.